 There are many reasons your home's indoor air quality may be suffering.
 However, the most common air pollutants include:

-This includes mold, bacteria, pollen, pet dander, and viruses.
+Mold, bacteria, pollen, pet dander, and viruses are all biological contaminants.
 Problems here can lead to asthma attacks, allergic reactions, and other medical problems.
 To help alleviate symptoms, bedding can be washed, animals can be kept out of areas where people spend the most time or sleep, and thorough cleaning of all surfaces should be done to prevent dangerous mold growth.

 Secondhand Tobacco Smoke

-This contains over 200 poisons, including formaldehyde and carbon monoxide.
+Tobacco smoke contains over 200 poisons, including formaldehyde and carbon monoxide.
 It also contains 60 different chemicals which are linked to cancer.
-In the U.S. every year, this problem is known to cause around 3,000 deaths in non-smokers and nearly 50,000 heart disease deaths.
+In the U.S. every year, tobacco smoke is known to cause around 3,000 deaths in non-smokers and nearly 50,000 heart disease deaths.
 It proves to be especially problematic for the young, including children and infants who often will suffer from recurring pneumonia, respiratory tract infections, and ear infections.

-This comes from fuel burning stoves, furnaces, fire places, and water heaters.
-The most dangerous type of combustion pollutant is carbon monoxide since it can't be seen, tasted, smelled, or really even noticed at all until it starts to cause serious health problems, including: fatigue, headaches, confusion, nausea, and dizziness.
-In extreme cases with very high levels of carbon monoxide, some individuals may lose their life.
+Fuel burning stoves, furnaces, fireplaces, and water heaters can all be combustion appliances.
+The most dangerous type of combustion pollutant is carbon monoxide since it can't be seen, tasted, smelled, or really even noticed at all until it starts to cause serious health problems, including fatigue, headaches, confusion, nausea, dizziness, and eventually even death.

-This is a naturally-occurring radioactive gas which is able to get into a home through cracks and crevices in the foundation.
-It is the leading cause of lung cancer in non-smoking individuals in the U.S. To reduce the levels of Radon in a home, testing and remediation work will need to be done.
+Radon is a naturally-occurring radioactive gas which is able to get into a home through cracks and crevices in the foundation.
+It is the leading cause of lung cancer in non-smoking individuals in the U.S. To reduce the levels of radon in a home, testing and remediation work will need to be done.